 The Neuroimaging Core, headed by Shannon Risacher, PhD and Andrew Saykin, PsyD, provides access to and collaborative support for the application of advanced neuroimaging in clinical and translational research.
 The Neuroimaging Core serves as a regional and national resource for the aging and neurodegeneration research community—spanning academia, health care and pharmaceutical industry.

 Directed by Bernadino Ghetti, MD and Kathy Newell, MD, the Neuropathology Core integrates molecular technology to assist in the neuropathologic diagnosis.
 The Neuropathology Core provides information about pathologic data to referring physicians and families, as well as well-characterized tissue to basic researchers.

 Under the leadership of Sophia Wang, MD, the Outreach and Recruitment Core administers community outreach and recruitment programs to advance awareness of the critically important role of participating in research at the Indiana Alzheimer's Disease Research Center.

-Led by Debomy Lahiri, PhD, the Research Education Core develops new researchers speciﬁcally trained to discover innovative approaches to improve understanding, diagnosis and treatment of Alzheimer’s disease and other dementias.
+Led by Debomy Lahiri, PhD and Bruce Lamb, PhD, the Research Education Component develops new researchers speciﬁcally trained to discover innovative approaches to improve understanding, diagnosis and treatment of Alzheimer’s disease and other dementias.
 This work is achieved by stimulating education, information and training; coordinating across laboratories; and evaluating success in research education.